barfle/scalextric/README.md

 In the case of the above XML, the final user interface looks like this:
 ![Finished Scalextric user interface](/images/scalextric-web.png)

 The only remaining step was to stitch it all together, which I did in a couple of lines of code in scalextric.py.
-In short the car speed is updated each time the main dataplicity thread polls it, and also when any configuration changes server-side (typically because someone changed a device setting on the website).
 Like so:

 ```
 from dataplicity.client.task import Task, onsignal